 Hugo rushed down the hall in a flash of red, Rose laughed at her younger brother’s eagerness to get to school.
 She remembered being as excited at the beginning of her first year, desperate to learn more about the subjects she had been researching over the summer.
-Now in her fourth year, the novelty had worn off and she regarded her return to Hogwarts as an exciting but familiar event.
+Now in her sixth year, the novelty had worn off and she regarded her return to Hogwarts as an exciting but familiar event.

 Rose pulled her trunk out into the hall and closed the door to her bedroom.
 She cursed under her breath when the ‘O’ of her nameplate fell off.
 It did this every time someone even sneezed in its vicinity.
 Opening her bedroom door, she hastily threw it onto her bed, making a mental note to ask her dad to fix it while she was away.
 She walked across the hall and left her trunk at the top the stairs.
 She pressed herself against the wall as her mother wordlessly summoned the trunk to the downstairs hall with her wand.
 Rose pretended to act uninterested, but could never fail to be impressed by her mother’s magical ability.
 Her father didn’t show the same prowess; in fact his hapless attempts at spells were often the punch line of the family’s jokes.
 Rose wondered however, whether her father really was as bad at magic as he seemed; all of the stories Uncle Harry told seemed to suggest he wasn’t.